Continue reading on DataGuidance with:

 8.3.
 Right to rectification

-See section on right to access above.
+See the section on the right to access above.

 8.4.
 Right to erasure